g4gekkouga/File-System-and-LKMs/Simple File System/ReadMe.txt

 - the code will recursive check the files x1, x2 and create a file with types directory and insert in x2 data.

-- If any x1 or x2 is absent, it ll give an error.
+- If any x1 or x2 is absent, it will give an error.

 - Similar with the read and write files. write file will initialize a file if not already present. (pleas give as x1/x2/x3.ext or /x1/x2/x3.ext)